Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 September 2024 04.22.48 UTC
+- WIB: Rabu, 25 September 2024 05.26.10 UTC
-- WITA: Rabu, 25 September 2024 05.22.48 UTC
+- WITA: Rabu, 25 September 2024 06.26.10 UTC
-- WIT: Rabu, 25 September 2024 06.22.48 UTC
+- WIT: Rabu, 25 September 2024 07.26.10 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational